WDot/InfoMaxCutOut/README.md

 # InfoMaxCutOut

 This is a Data Augmentation method designed for Dermatology Classification to improve robustness to distributional shifts.
-Our tech report describing it is under review at AMIA Symposium 2024.
+Our tech report describing it has been accepted at AMIA Symposium 2024.

 To run our method, you must have access to the Fitzpatrick17k dataset.
 First build the Dockerfile: